pcengines/apu2-documentation/docs/pfSense-install-guide.md

 When main installer menu pops up do the following:

-- for BIOS v4.0.13 or earlier let it boot automatically
+- for BIOS v4.0.x let it boot automatically
-- for BIOS v4.6.3 or earlier, interrupt the installer by pressing `ESC` and type following commands:
+- for BIOS v4.6.7 or older, interrupt the installer by pressing `ESC` and type following commands:

   ```